Bjorn-Strom/FSS/docs/documentation/KeyframesAnimations.md

 ```
 Is the correct way to type this.

-I believe this is a fundamental flaw in CSS that CSS itself can never fix.
-For these reasons in Fss when you apply transforms it <u>**always**</u> expects a list, but otherwise works as you would expect.
+For these reasons in Fss when you apply transforms it **always** expects a list, but otherwise works as you would expect.
 This pattern holds for all similar CSS properties in Fss.

 ```fsharp